Save up to 70% when you book early.

 No, refunds aren’t available.

-With Advance singles you can change your travel plans before the outward journey for a £10 administration fee for each ticket:
+With Advance singles you can change your travel plans before the outward journey.
+You'll have to pay any difference in fare and a £10 administration fee for each ticket.

 - Changes to time or date of travel must be arranged before departure of the first reserved train printed on the ticket, after which the ticket has no value and a new one must be purchased.
 You will need to present the ticket(s) and reservation(s) when you request a change

 - Changes to tickets cannot be made on-board the train.
-If you board a train without a ticket and reservation for that service, a new ticket must be purchased
+If you board a train without a ticket and reservation for that service, you must buy a new ticket

 - The origin, destination and Train Company or route shown on the ticket(s) must remain the same